ulsdevteam/argo/index.md

 ---
 layout: docs
-title:  "Getting Started with our Collections API"
+title:  "Getting Started with Our Collections API"
 ---

 ## How do I use this guide?